-Students who do not meet these academic requirements or fulfill recommended course patterns may be still be offered admission.
+Students who do not meet these academic requirements or fulfill recommended course patterns may still be offered admission but may be required to take remedial courses depending on their academic major.

 High school students are encouraged to submit their application materials during the first semester of their senior year.